-Flagyl Side Effects & What You Can Do About Them
+Flagyl Side Effects and What You Can Do About Them

 Flagyl: Decades of Bad Side Effects

-Flagyl is an important drug, but is linked with many difficult side effects.
-So how can you better tolerate this medicine to cure what is most likely a serious bacterial infection?
+Flagyl is an important drug in the world of medicine, but it's linked with many difficult side effects.
+So how can you better tolerate this medicine to cure what is most likely a serious infection?

 Strengths and Uses: Metronidazole

-Your metronidazole (Flagyl) dose and length of therapy will depend upon your infection.
-It's often prescribed to be taken by mouth two or three times a day for 7 to 14 days; it depends upon your infection.
-Metronidazole (Flagyl) comes in four oral strengths:
+Your metronidazole (Flagyl) dose and length of therapy will vary depending upon your infection.
+It's often prescribed to be taken by mouth two or three times a day for 7 to 14 days; it depends upon the type of infection you have.

 - 250 and 500 mg strength, regular-release tablets